-Megan Shepherd is the insurance editor at Finder and a licensed insurance agent in health, life, disability and general lines of coverage.
-She’s committed to delivering precise, informative content to help readers evaluate their insurance coverage options.
-Megan’s expertise is also seen on Forbes, Fox, Time and Reviews.com, and is backed by more than four years of providing guidance in the industry.
+Megan Shepherd is personal finance editor at Finder committed to delivering precise, informative content that helps readers navigate the financial world of loans.
+Megan also specializes in helping readers evaluate their insurance coverage options, backed by an insurance license and more than four years of providing guidance in the industry.
+Megan’s contributed her expertise to Forbes, Fox, Time and Reviews.com.
 She earned her BS at the University of Texas at Dallas and enjoys tuning up her backhand on the tennis court.

 - Life, disability, car, health, accident, critical illness, dental and vision insurance